agalitsyna/RedClib/docs/filters.rst

 - additional filters (``filters.additional_filters``)

 **Filter for canonical chromosomes** is a regular expression to retain only chromosomes of interest.
-It should correspond to `python re module syntax <https://docs.python.org/3/library/re.html>`_ for regular expressions.
+It should correspond to :ref:`python re module syntax <https://docs.python.org/3/library/re.html>`_ for regular expressions.

 **Other redc-nf filters** are strings with Python syntax.
 These strings are  *expressions* that operate with *variables*.
 Each expression will be evaluated for each read in the dataset.
 The variables are the columns of redc-nf output hdf5 file.